PolicyEngine/policyengine-app/src/posts/repealing_the_two_child_limit.md

 housing costs by 310,000 this year.

-While the Cameron-led Conservative government introduced the two-child limit, last Sunday, Labour Party leader Sir Keir Starmer [confirmed that a Labour government would keep the policy](https://www.theguardian.com/politics/2023/jul/16/labour-keep-two-child-benefit-cap-says-keir-starmer) due to the cost of repealing it.
+While the Cameron-led Conservative government introduced the two-child limit, last month, Labour Party leader Sir Keir Starmer [confirmed that a Labour government would keep the policy](https://www.theguardian.com/politics/2023/jul/16/labour-keep-two-child-benefit-cap-says-keir-starmer) due to the cost of repealing it.